automotiveMastermind/condo/docs/start/overview.md

 redirect_from: "/start/"
 ---

-Condo is a cross-platform continuous integration system for building, testing, publishing, and deploying DNX-based projects.
+Condo is a cross-platform continuous integration system for building, testing, publishing, and deploying *any* project.
 It is built from the ground up to quickly enable continous integration in just about any environment.

 ## Contents